sogoeslight/ValorantBot/README.md

     - Special mode "Bilbo Teabaggins"

-Currently supposed only for Deathmatches
+Supposed only for Deathmatches
+Currently supports only FullHD and QHD screens

 ---